-Title: Producing specialised plaster finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing specialised plaster finishes., and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
+Titl Title: Producing spec cialised ialised plaster finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 3 3 continued 3.3 Explain why and when health and safety control equipment identified by the principles of prevention should be used, relating to producing specialised plaster finishes., and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV) 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given working instructions.
 3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related activities.
-4 Select the required quan and quality of resources the methods of work to produce specialised plast finishes.
-4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: - stone, aggregate, mosaic, cement, plaster, pigments and pre-cast components - additives, fixings, bonding agents - clean water - hand tools, portable power tools and ancillary equipment.
+4 Select the requ and quality of r esources for 4.1 Select resources associated with own work in relation to materials, components, fixings, tools and equipment. the methods of work to produce specialised plaster finishes.
+4.2 Describe the characteristics, quality, uses, sustainability limitations and defects associated with the resources in relation to: stone, aggregate, mosaic, cement, plaster, pigments and pre-cast components additives, fixings, bonding agents clean water hand tools, portable power tools and ancillary equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
 4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
 4.5 Describe any potential hazards associated with the resources and methods of work.
 4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to produce specialist plaster finishes

-Tit le: Producing spec ecialised plasters finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures producing spe plaster finishe 5.2 Minimise damage and maintain a clean work space.
+Tit le: Producing spe cialised d plasters finishes in the workplace arning outcome e learner will be a asment criteria Parner can: 5 5 Minimise the risk of damage to the work and surrounding area when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures producing spe plaster finishe 5.2 Minimise damage and maintain a clean work space.
 5.3 Dispose of waste in accordance with current legislation.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 6 Complete the work w time when 6.1 Demonstrate completion of the work within the allocated time. producing spe plaster finishe 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+6 Complete the the allocated the allocated the second time when 6.1 Demonstrate completion of the work within the allocated time. producing spe plaster finishe 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.